Home

 is increased by only the gift tax paid on the portion of the gift which represents appreciation

-over the donor's cost.
+the state level.
 Consult your professional tax advisor for these special cases.

 If your donor doesn't have the original trade confirmation, a copy of the brokerage